Toddynator/Neuroevolution_Snake_AI_Unity/README.md

 A Neuroevolution ai for Classic Snake.
 Neuroevolution is the combination of a genetic algorithm and a neural network, where the genetic algorithm is used to train the neural network.

-For a 14x14 snake grid, I managed to achieve a snake ai that consumed upwards of 158 apples on a fixed rng seed, meaning 80.6% of the level was filled by the snake.
+For a 14x14 snake grid, I managed to achieve a snake ai that consumed 195 apples, reaching full length.
 In random seeds, the snake ai still performed well, with around 30-70 apples being consumed consistently, as well as the snake being able to support varying sizes of grids.

 # Most successful settings
 For a 16x16 grid (14x14 playable area) with a fixed rng seed of '42':
 - 0 Hidden Layers
-- 16 Input Neurons
+- 19 Input Neurons
 - 3 Output Neurons
 - 1000 Population
 - 0.05 Mutation Rate